rodtheo/variant-catalogue-pipelines/README.md

 ```
 https://annotation-cache.github.io/vep_cache/
 ```
-3. Samples to call variants: as it's a test dataset, we extracted on-the-fly the reads mapped to chromossome 12, X and Y from BAM files of GIAB NA24694, NA12878 and NA24385.
+3. Samples to call variants: as it's a test dataset, we extracted on-the-fly the reads mapped to locations 10,000,000 to 20,000,000 of chromossomes 12, X and Y from BAM files of GIAB NA24694, NA12878 and NA24385.
 After the BAM subset we convert it to paired-end fastq.
 This was done with:

 First, create the following BED named `include_regions.bed`: